Trump Is Gaslighting America Again — Here’s How to Fight It

 The term “gaslighting,” which is a well-established psychological phenomenon, comes from a 1938 stage play called Gas Light, about an abusive husband that tries to convince his wife she is insane by changing small elements of their environment and insisting she is having memory lapses or delusions when she notices them.
 While this scheme was particularly vile, it is hardly as nefarious as a state leader attempting to do the same to a whole country.

-But this is easier said than done for most Trump supporters, who have already been brainwashed to be suspicious of anything scientists or psychologists might have to say.
-The president knows that with an uninformed group of people, it’s his word against the “fake news media.”
+But this is easier said than done.
+Trump has led his supporters to be suspicious of what scientists or psychologists have to say.
+The president knows that it’s his word against the “fake news media.”
 If his followers did become cognizant of gaslighting as a political tactic, he’d likely just flip the script by telling them that it is the journalists, pundits, and intellectuals who are trying to gaslight them.
-While this might sound absurd to some, to those with little education and mental vulnerabilities, the confusion can shake their confidence, sowing seeds of doubt that can set them down the path of questioning their entire reality.
+While this might sound absurd to some, the confusion can shake others' confidence, sowing seeds of doubt that can set them down the path of questioning their entire reality.

 Gaslighting on a national level is terrifying, but the best thing we can all do right now is stay calm, collected, and confident in our reality and direct experiences.
 When someone is making statements like, “What you are seeing and what you are reading is not what’s happening,” red flags should immediately go up, because those are the words of an intentional gaslighter.

-A similar version of this article was originally published at Raw Story.
+A similar version of this post was originally published at Raw Story.